Fructose: structure, food sources, metabolism & health impact

 Fructose, also known as fruit sugar, is a six-carbon monosaccharide, so it is a hexose.

-It was discovered by the French chemist Dubrunfaut A-P. in 1847, the same one who discovered, three years earlier, mutarotation, and later maltose.[6]
-In 1857, the English chemist Miller W.A. named it fructose, from the Latin fructus, which means fruit, followed by the suffix –ose to designate it as a carbohydrate.[17]
+It was discovered by the French chemist Dubrunfaut A-P. in 1847, the same person who discovered mutarotation three years earlier, and later, maltose, and later maltose.[1]
+In 1857, the English chemist Miller W.A. named it fructose, from the Latin fructus, which means fruit, followed by the suffix –ose to designate it as a carbohydrate.[2]

 In solution, it occurs in both open-chain and cyclic form.
-Four stereoisomers are possible in the cyclic form.[24]
+Four stereoisomers are possible in the cyclic configuration.[3]

 In humans, it is metabolized mainly in the liver by a pathway called fructolysis, with production of triose phosphates which can be used for both anabolic and catabolic purposes.[7]